-If the user timeout expires on a packet in the retransmission queue, flush all queues, return "user timeout, connection aborted" (EP9) responses for all outstanding SENDs, INTERRUPTs, RECEIVEs, or CLOSEs, send an unsolicited message of the same form (EP9) to the user and delete the TCB.

-4.3 TCP Data Structures
+If the user timeout expires on a packet in the retransmission queue, flush all queues, return "user timeout, connection aborted" (EP9) responses for all outstanding SENDs, URGENTs, RECEIVEs, or CLOSEs, send an unsolicited message of the same form (EP9) to the user and delete the TCB.
+4.3 TCP Data Structures Our basic view of internetworking is that all internetwork packets (TCP and otherwise) have a basic internet header consisting of source/destination address, data and header length fields, and format indicator.
+A TCP header follows the internet header, supplying information specific to the TCP protocol.

-4.3.1 Introduction

-Our basic view of internetworking is that all internetwork packets (TCP and otherwise) have a basic internet header consisting of source/destination address, data and header length fields, and format indicator.
-The TCP header follows the internet header, supplying information specific to the TCP protocol.
 This division allows for the existence of internet protocols other than TCP, and for experimentation with TCP variations.

-4.3.2 Internetwork Packet Format

-In this section, we offer a terse descriptive summary of the contents of the internetwork and TCP header (see also figure 4.3-1).
+4.3.1 Internetwork Packet Format In this section, we offer a terse descriptive summary of the contents of the internetwork header.